 Undress your food, but keep the veggies like lettuce and tomatoes: Skip the cheese, go easy on condiments, and don't add salt.

 Don't supersize; order off the children's menu for smaller portions.

 Eat a low-sodium diet for the rest of the day.

 Ask for a nutrition fact sheet at the restaurant (or find it online before you go) to help you make the best possible low-sodium choices.

 Who Should Go Low-Sodium?

 U.S. guidelines call for about half of Americans to limit sodium to 1,500 milligrams or less per day, including:

 People with high blood pressure, diabetes, or chronic kidney disease.

-Track Your Sodium Intake
+Track Your Sodium